inspec/inspec-aws/docs-chef-io/content/aws_kms_keys.md

 An `aws_kms_keys` resource block uses an optional filter to select a group of KMS Keys and then tests that group.

-    # Verify the number of KMS keys in the AWS account
+Verify the number of KMS keys in the AWS account:

 ```ruby
 describe aws_kms_keys do